 About the Author

-Dr. Tony Dylla is the Research Educator for the Materials in Colors stream in FRI and the recipient of a 2025 CNS Teaching Excellence Award.
+Dr. Tony Dylla is an Assistant Professor of Practice and RE for the Materials in Colors stream in FRI.
 In collaboration with Principal Investigator Dr. Zak Page in the Department of Chemistry, the stream's research explores advanced materials for color-changing technologies, pigments, and sustainable coatings that push the boundaries of visual and functional innovation in chemistry.